Centro ASSIST Terms and Conditions

 Business Day means a day in Sydney, NSW other than a Saturday, Sunday or public holiday.

 Centro Subscription Portal means the online portal you use to subscribe and pay for the Service.
+Third party services may be utilised to process payment, and such services may be provided on third party terms.

 Information means content presented in the Web App.
 This includes without limitation, text, graphics, artwork and design.